kromka-chleba/Exile/doc/Exile_Master_Design_Guide.md

 - Core Values & Goals
 - I Have an Idea for a Feature, What Should I Do?
 - Review and Critique
+- Are You New to the World of Free and Open Source?
 - Quality Standard
 - Places to Get Inspiration
 - Intended Audience